Delays, Lost Luggage Pile Up For Airline Passengers

 WASHINGTON (AP) _ Airline hassles are on the rise: More passengers found themselves bumped, their flights delayed or their bags lost last year than in 2005, a study found.

-, released Monday, does not include recent weather-related flight delays such as the ones that left JetBlue and United Airlines planes idling for hours on taxiways.
+The annual review, released Monday, does not include recent weather-related flight delays such as the ones that left JetBlue and United Airlines planes idling for hours on taxiways.

 ``They just don't get it yet,'' said Dean Headley, an associate professor at Wichita State University and co-author of the study.